Stutthof trials

 The Stutthof trials were a series of war crime tribunals held in postwar Poland for the prosecution of Stutthof concentration camp staff and officials, responsible for the murder of up to 85,000 prisoners during the occupation of Poland by Nazi Germany in World War II.
 None of the Stutthof commandants were ever tried in Poland.
 SS-Sturmbannführer Max Pauly was put on trial by a British military court in Germany but not for the crimes committed at Stutthof; only as the commandant of the Neuengamme concentration camp in Hamburg.
 Nevertheless, Pauly was executed in 1946.

-The first Polish war crimes tribunal was convened at Gdańsk, Poland, from April 25, 1946 to May 31, 1946.
-The next three trials took place at the same court in October 8–31, 1947, November 5–10, and in November 19–29 of that year.
+The first Polish war crimes tribunal was convened at Gdańsk, Poland, from 25 April to 31 May 1946.
+The next three trials took place at the same court in 8–31 October, 5–10 November, and 19–29 November 1947.
 The fifth trial was held before the court in Toruń in 1949.
-The sixth and the last Stutthof trial in Poland took place in 1953 also in Gdańsk.
-In total, of the approximately 2,000 SS men and women who ran the entire camp complex, 72 SS officers and six female overseers were brought to justice.
+The sixth and the last Stutthof trial in Poland took place in 1953, also in Gdańsk.
+In total, of the approximately 2,000 SS men and women who ran the entire camp complex, 72 SS officers and six female overseers were punished.

 First Stutthof trial

-During the first trial held at Gdańsk from April 25, 1946, to May 31, 1946, the joint Soviet/Polish Special Criminal Court tried and convicted of crimes against humanity a group of thirteen ex-officials and overseers of the Stutthof concentration camp in Sztutowo and its Bromberg-Ost subcamp for women located in the city of Bydgoszcz.
+During the first trial held at Gdańsk from 25 April to 31 May 1946, the joint Soviet/Polish Special Criminal Court tried and convicted of crimes against humanity a group of thirteen ex-officials and overseers of the Stutthof concentration camp in Sztutowo and its Bromberg-Ost subcamp for women located in the city of Bydgoszcz.
 The accused were arraigned before the court and all found guilty.
 Twelve were sentenced to death, including the commander of the guards Johann Pauls, while the remainder were sentenced to various terms of imprisonment.
-The death sentences were carried out on July 4, 1946 at the Biskupia Górka in Gdańsk, by short-drop hanging.
+The death sentences were carried out on 4 July 1946 at the Biskupia Górka in Gdańsk, by short-drop hanging.

 The commandant of the Stutthof and Neuengamme concentration camps SS-Sturmbannführer Max Pauly was sentenced to death in Germany at about the same time.
 Pauly was tried by the British for war crimes with thirteen others in the Curio Haus in Hamburg which was located in the British occupied sector of Germany.
-The trial lasted from March 18, 1946 to May 13, 1946.
+The trial lasted from 18 March to 13 May 1946.
 He was found guilty and sentenced to death with 11 other defendants.
-He was executed by long-drop hanging by Albert Pierrepoint in Hamelin Prison on October 8, 1946.
-The second commandant SS-Sturmbannführer Paul-Werner Hoppe (August 1942 - January 1945) was apprehended in 1953 in West Germany and later sentenced to nine years imprisonment.
+He was executed by long-drop hanging by Albert Pierrepoint in Hamelin Prison on 8 October 1946.
+The second commandant SS-Sturmbannführer Paul-Werner Hoppe (August 1942 – January 1945) was apprehended in 1953 in West Germany and later sentenced to nine years imprisonment.